 This course is an advanced study of normal cardiovascular physiology presented in a series of physician lectures and lab demonstrations with applications in invasive and noninvasive cardiology.
-Prerequisite: BIOL& 241, 242 (formerly A-P 242, 243).
-Admission to program and concurrent enrollment in ECHO 131, 132, 133.
+Prerequisite: BIOL& 241, 242.
+Admission to program and concurrent enrollment in ECHO 131, 133.
 (SCC)